Jamie Loftus: Podcasting

 Since November 2016 she has co-hosted The Bechdel Cast with Caitlin Durante, a weekly podcast about the representation of women in film.

 On January 1, 2020, Loftus released a four-part podcast entitled My Year in Mensa that chronicles the events surrounding her applying to join Mensa for the purpose of writing a series of humorous articles for Paste.

-On November 23, 2020, Loftus began releasing a new 10-part podcast entitled Lolita Podcast about the pop cultural imprint, misinterpretations, and adaptations of Vladimir Nabokov's novel Lolita.
+On November 23, 2020, Loftus began releasing a 10-part podcast entitled Lolita Podcast about the pop cultural imprint, misinterpretations, and adaptations of Vladimir Nabokov's novel Lolita.

 On June 28, 2021, she began releasing another podcast series, this time about the comic Cathy, titled Aack Cast.

 In 2022, Loftus released a nine episode podcast series Ghost Church, where she explores the history and current state of the Spiritualist religion in the United States.

 In May 2024 she began a new weekly podcast for Cool Zone Media titled Sixteenth Minute (of Fame), in which she talks to and about "internet main characters" who have achieved some level of brief notoriety online.

 Raw Dog

 In May 2023 Loftus released the book Raw Dog: The Naked Truth About Hot Dogs, published by Macmillan.
 In the book, Loftus tells of her varied experiences of hot dogs in the United States while explaining hot dogs' rise to popularity in the United States during the Great Depression thanks to Greek, Polish and German immigrants.

+Raw Dog was a New York Times and Indie bestseller, and was shortlisted for the Thurber Prize for American Humor in 2024.
+The audiobook, read by Loftus, was nominated for an Audie Award.

+Other activities

+In 2021 and 2022 Loftus canvassed for the Democratic Socialists of America, has performed at DSA-LA fundraisers, and was a chaperone at the DSA-LA 2026 Prom.
+She was dropped from her representation in 2023 after sharing pro-Palestine posts on social media, and has performed or hosted numerous fundraisers advocating for a free Palestine.